parameter1/base-web/packages/marko/server/MIGRATING.md

 ## Custom Root Document
 CSS and JS asset loading has changed.
 Use the `marko.get("dist.css")()` and `marko.get("dist.js")()` function calls instead.
 Compat mode will still support the `config.styles()` and `config.sources()` calls.

-## Marko Core/Web Components
+## Marko Components
+### Query
+- To use, the `@parameter1/base-web-marko-components-query` package must be installed
+- `<marko-web-query-*>` components names have stayed the same

+### Core/Web Block/Elements
-Some duplicate components existed in both `base-cms-marko-core` and `base-cms-marko-web`
+- Some duplicate components existed in both `base-cms-marko-core` and `base-cms-marko-web`
-- `elements`
+- To use, the `@parameter1/base-web-marko-components-element` package must be installed
 - Both the `<marko-web->` and `<marko-core->` components still exist
 - Some were merged (but both component names still exist)
   - array
   - date
   - link
   - text
 - Otherwise the others were kept under sub-folders `web` and `core` respectively

+## Node / Node List
+- To use, the `@parameter1/base-web-marko-components-node` package must be installed